BEER BELLIES, BUBBLE SOCCER & FREE LUNCH

 As the euphoria of summer vacation comes to a striking halt, it’s time to start seriously thinking about employment.
 Whether you already have a job and are contemplating your next career move, or are a recent grad and are looking for your first ‘adult job’, it’s important to know what’s out there.

-For many grads, startups are often a second, third of fourth option.
+For many grads, startups are often a second, third, or fourth option.
 Tainted by the negative image of long hours, little pay and a dark work environment, startups do not get the attention they rightfully deserve.
 Ok maybe the hours are long and sometimes when we forget to pay the electricity bills the lights go out – kidding!!

-Two years ago I chose the startup route, and if given the opportunity, I wouldn’t change a thing.
+Two years ago I chose the startup route, and if given the opportunity again, I wouldn’t change a thing.
 Despite my short career with startups, here are the top three things I have taken away from the experience:

 I. Take on more responsibilities and get exposure to life altering opportunities